What are the pros and cons?

 What’s right for you?

-One of the problems with the trad vs indie question is that the advantages and disadvantages of the two routes vary depending on who the author is.
+One of the problems with the traditional vs self publishing question is that the advantages and disadvantages of the two routes vary depending on who the author is.

 So here is a quick tour of the major issues.

 As a very rough guide, literary agents receive about 2,000 submissions a year, and they are likely to take on 2-3 authors from that torrent.